 If you don’t get a bump, they will give you a dose of penicillin under the skin of your forearm.
 Again, if you get a bump within 15 minutes, you are allergic to penicillin.

 If you still don’t get a bump, it’s likely you’re not allergic.

 Just to be sure, your doctor might give you a regular dose of penicillin by mouth.
 You’ll stay in the office for about an hour.
-If you don’t have any symptoms to this dose, your doctor will let you know if you are in the clear.
+If you don’t have any symptoms with this dose, your doctor will let you know if you are in the clear.

 For the challenge test, they will start you with a small dose.
 If you don’t have a reaction after 30-60 minutes, you’ll take a higher dose.
 You will work your way higher every 30-60 minutes until you take a full dose.
 It usually takes 4-5 doses.

 If you don’t have symptoms after the full dose, you don’t have the allergy.

 If you have taken penicillin without realizing you have an allergy, stop taking it and call your doctor.

 When you can’t take penicillin, you normally avoid it.
 Your doctor will try to find another kind of antibiotic.

 If you really need penicillin, you may get a treatment called desensitization.
 You usually would get this only if you didn’t react with anaphylaxis previously.

 In desensitization, your doctor will start you with a small dose of penicillin.
 If you don’t show allergy symptoms in 15-30 minutes, then you get a higher dose.